JSON JQ Transform Task

 }

 The execution of this example task above will provide the following output.
-The resultList
+The resultList attribute stores the full

-attribute stores the first element of the resultList.
+list of the queryExpression result.
+The result attribute stores the first element of the resultList.
 An

 optional error